SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/quick_start.md

 ## Create our action

-Out action will take three arguments:
+Our action will take three arguments:

 * The URL to query
 * The HTTP method to use
 * The HTTP headers to provide

-Two of those arguemtns will be required, the URL and the method.
+Two of those arguments will be required, the URL and the method.

 The result of our action will contain: